Trimble-Technology/creator-tutorials/CreatorNodeDocumentation/src/nodeSections/copyAndLoopSection.md

-# Copy and Loop nodes
+# Copy & Loop nodes

-Copy and Loop nodes are nodes that relate to the copying of primitives in different ways or relevant looping operations.
+Copy & Loop nodes are nodes that relate to the copying of primitives in different ways or relevant looping operations.